Accessibility and Inclusion

 - Requests / available items pick-up - to help with mobility issues or difficulty reading / understanding library layouts and shelf-marks.

-- Texts can be provided in electronic format.
+- Texts can be provided in digital formats.

 - A designated friend / family member, with written permission, can act on your behalf.

-Specialist software is provided on the University computer network and Library users with dyslexia will find these particularly helpful.
+Specialist software is provided on the University computer network.
 To arrange training in the use of specialist software, contact the Disability and Inclusion team.

 Working with students

-Advice for staff working with students with disabilities, specific learning difficulties or health conditions can be found on the Disability and Inclusion pages.
+Advice for staff working with students can be found on the Disability and Inclusion pages.